usaid-cs/yesterday-i-learned/python-django.md

 - Every `<Model>.objects` is just a [subclass of] `models.Manager()`.
 And you can extend `models.Manager`.
 Make your own `objects` by subclassing it.
 - [Django never stores timezones in the database.](https://docs.djangoproject.com/en/1.8/topics/i18n/timezones/) The `USE_TZ` setting is only good for converting these UTC times to the site user's local time.
 - To filter by any django model field, use the [`DjangoFilterBackend`](http://stackoverflow.com/a/2137652)
 - All unsaved models (`pk=None`) of the same type hash to the same thing, because it is technically correct.
-Do not store them with `set` -- they will just go away.
+Do not store them in a `set` -- they will just go away.
 - When you change a DB field to a computed field (`@property`), you can specify `db_field` to keep it pointing to the original column name: http://stackoverflow.com/a/12358707/1558430
 - Model field defaults can be a callable (function), but the function takes in nothing, so it is really only good for dates and times.
 - Instead of making another Query just to fetch the same object again, there already is an [`obj.refresh_from_db()`](https://docs.djangoproject.com/en/1.9/ref/models/instances/#django.db.models.Model.refresh_from_db) available.